toluschr/wxmp3val/README.md

 To create an installer on Windows, which is optional, the [Inno Setup](http://www.jrsoftware.org/isinfo.php) must to be downloaded and installed.
 To generate the installer setup, use file `installer.iss` in the Inno Setup after build the binaries.

-## Contributing

-If you spot a bug, or want to improve the code, or even improve the content, you can do the following:

-- [Open an issue](https://github.com/cfgnunes/wxmp3val/issues/new) describing the bug or feature idea;
-- Fork the project, make changes, and submit a pull request.

-## Versioning

-This project uses [SemVer](https://semver.org) for versioning.
-For the versions available, see the [tags on this repository](https://github.com/cfgnunes/wxmp3val/tags).

 ## License